 Every kid is different and thus has different needs.
 Some kids want to run around outside all day; others want to sit indoors with a book.
 Some have an easy time making lots of friends; others struggle.
 Some kids are entirely comfortable with the gender they were assigned at birth, and others don't conform quite so neatly to expectations.

 Parenting any kid is a challenge.
 But one challenge parents of gender-non-conforming kids — that is, those whose gender expression is different from conventional expectations of masculinity and femininity — face is that it can be hard to get good information about the sort of support their kids need.
-(Not all gender-non-conforming people identify as transgender — a term that describes people whose gender identity or gender expression differs from what's typically associated with the sex they were assigned at birth — and vice versa, according to GLAAD.)
+(Not all gender-non-conforming people identify as transgender — a term that describes people whose gender identity or gender expression differs from what's typically associated with the gender they were assigned at birth — and vice versa, according to GLAAD.)
 A Google search on care for gender-non-conforming or transgender kids turns up a lot of misinformation, including about what good support for trans kids really looks like.

 Live Science spoke with pediatricians who responsibly affirm and support gender-non-conforming and trans kids about the facts and myths of medical care for these young individuals.
 They answered questions about what parents can do to support their gender-non-conforming children and how they can ensure their children receive the best possible care.
 [25 Scientific Tips for Raising Happy (& Healthy) Kids]